top of page

 Although today the dry lake beds seem to be separated by large mountain ranges, when water inflow was at its greatest, Lake Manley (Death Valley) was approximately 600 feet deep and Lake Panamint was approximately 900 feet deep.
 These lakes reached levels that allowed them to interconnect over the mountain passes.

-Today, these lakes are referred to as ephemeral (meaning short-lived) or pluvial lakes, which are bodies of water that accumulate in low basins when there is greater available moisture and runoff.
+Today, the ancient lakes of Death Valley and other places in the the Western United States are referred to as ephemeral (meaning short-lived) or pluvial lakes, which are bodies of water that accumulate in low basins when there is greater available moisture and runoff.
 In Death Valley, occasionally some water will accumulate in the lake beds from unusually wet winters.
 However, the ponded water will quickly evaporate and, once again, leave a dry lake bed; sometimes referred to as a playa.

 The Bad Water Basin in Death Valley is the lowest place in North America at an elevation 282 feet below sea level.
 The location of Death Valley also makes it one of the driest places in the United States.
 High mountain ranges often create a "rainshadow".
 The tall peaks break up storm energy and clouds, and result in very little rain occurring on the downwind side of the range.
 This happens with the Sierra Nevadas.
 The west side of the Sierras is much more lush and green than the arid east side.
 Not only is Death Valley on the east side of the Sierras, but it has another significant mountain range - the Panamint Range bordering it on the west side.
 Altogether, four mountain ranges lie between Death Valley and the Pacific Ocean and allow very little precipitation to get by them.
 Death Valley receives on average less than 2 inches per year of rainfall.